Iceland Symphony Orchestra: Vladimir Ashkenazy

 Vladimir Ashkenazy became an Icelandic citizen in 1972, eleven years after marrying Icelandic piano player Þórunn Jóhannsdóttir.
 He was one of the main instigators of Reykjavik Arts Festival which was held for the first time in 1970.
 Ashkenazy collaborated with the ISO for the first time as soloist on 19 December 1971 and for the first time as conductor on 12 October 1972.
 He conducted the orchestra fourteen times during the next six years, but in September 1978, an interview was published in Gramophone where Ashkenazy described the players of the ISO as "semi-professionals".
 In the interview, Ashkenazy even made the following expression when speaking about the players of the ISO: "Sometimes they produce interesting musical performances but technically they are not very good.
 You have to treat them as children."
 The comment was harshly received by members, organizers and spokesmen of the ISO.
 Helga Hauksdóttir, chairman of the ISO's company union, expressed her disappointment in an interview with Morgunblaðið where a strong sense of dissension can be noted: "If Vladimir Ashkenazy wants to compare the ISO with the world’s first-rate orchestras, we must be allowed to reply in the same spirit and compare his talents as conductor with some of the excellent conductors who have worked with us during the last few years.
 Even if he has improved since his first attempts with the ISO some years ago, I’m sure most of the orchestra’s players agree that he is nowhere near being a first-class conductor."

 Ashkenazy moved to Switzerland in 1978, around the same time as his disagreement with the ISO became public.
 He did not collaborate with the ISO for over twenty years, but on 18 January 2001, he conducted the orchestra for the first time after the long break.
 During the same time, Ashkenazy praised the ISO in interviews, declaring that the orchestra had made great improvements during the last years.
 Since 2001, Ashkenazy has conducted the ISO annually.
 In April 2002, he was appointed conductor laureate of the ISO and has held the position since.
 On 4 My 2011, he conducted the orchestra for the first time at the inaugural concert of Harpa Concert Hall.

 In January 2020 Ashkenazy announced his retirement from conducting.
 Ashkenazy has conducted the ISO on three recorded albums.

+Conductors in Residence

+In 2018, the orchestra established an Assistant Conductor position, later expanded into a Conductor in Residence role, to support longer-term collaboration with selected young conductors.